|Profile||General | EIA profile | SEA profile|

 The following documents can be important outputs of the EIA process or the simplified impact assessment: Starting document for Screening, Scoping document with Terms of Reference, Notice of Environmental and Social Impacts (simplified impact assessment), ESIA report, Environmental Permit, Environmental Clearance Certificate

 Screening is a required step of the EIA procedure in Mali.
 The DNACPN take the respective screening decision.

-The proponent of a proposed project firstly submits a starting documents to the competent authority (the DNACPN and its branches).
+The proponent of a proposed project firstly submits a starting documents to the competent authority (the DNACPN and its regional branches).
 It is then used for the screening process which in Mali involves the allocation of the projects to different categories (according to the importance of their impacts on the environment and the people).
 Three such categories are distinguished:

 - Category A: Projects of category A have very severe negative impacts which generally are irreversible, unprecedented, and their effects are most oftenly felt in a larger area than the site that are subjected to the works

 - Category B: Projects whose negative impacts on the environment and the people are less severe than the ones of category A. Their impacts are generally known and rarely irreversible.